| Editorial Office

 Disclosure: Authors should disclose at the time of submission any financial arrangement they may have with a company whose product figures prominently in the submitted manuscript or with a company making a competing product.

-Manuscript Form: Manuscripts should be written in English with double spacing with liberal margins within 6,000 words.
+Manuscript Form: Manuscripts should be written in English with double spacing with liberal margins to a maximum of 6,000 words.
+The total numbers of tables and figures is limited to 8.
 Pages should be numbered consecutively beginning with the title page.

 |1.||The first page must include (1) complete title of the manuscript with or without a subtitle, (2) name(s) of author(s) followed by the highest academic degree such as MD, PhD, or MSc, (3) department(s) and institution(s) of origin, (4) a running title not to exceed 50 letters including spaces, (5) sources of grants, if any, (6) name and address of the corresponding author, and (7) the total numbers of tables and figures.|